bprinty/Flask-Authorize/docs/overview.rst

         elif request.method == 'PUT':

-            # check if the current user is authorized to write to the article
+            # check if the current user is authorized to update to the article
-            if not authorize.write(article):
+            if not authorize.update(article):
                 raise Unauthorized

             for key, value in request.json.items():